Faylfire/fire-cart-multi/README.md

 - Save User Credentials more securely using hashed passwords
 - Check if Username is already taken
 - Add a logout option if the credentials are saved

+Added Features:
-- Add option to change to traditional up down list format for items (user requested)
+- 7/5/2024 Added option to change to traditional up down list format for items (user requested) by clicking on the logo

 Written in Vanilla Javascript, HTML and CSS leveraging Firebase for the Realtime Data Store